Nicaraguan Literacy Campaign: The Literacy Campaign

 Literacy Congresses were held in order to evaluate the outcome of the literacy campaign.
 The evaluation illustrated impressive results considering the fact that a rocky road was taken to get to where they were.
 Altogether, about one-fifth of the population participated directly in the campaign and almost everyone was affected in at least an indirect way.
-Overall, illiteracy had reduced by about 37.39% with about 7% illiterates in the industrialized Pacific and 25.95% in the less developed regions.
-Even though illiteracy was still higher in the rural areas, they were more affected by the campaign with a major decrease of about 52.5%.
+Overall, illiteracy had reduced by about 37% with about 7% of people illiterate in the industrialized Pacific and 26% in the less developed regions.
+Even though illiteracy was still higher in the rural areas, they were more affected by the campaign with a major decrease of about 50%.
 The interaction between the rural and urban regions in Nicaragua was one of the most important results.
 Such interactions led to the integration of the once quite independent two regions, with a binding sense of nationalism throughout the country.
 The fact that every class, race, gender and age was involved, brought about a new perspective towards the distribution of power and wealth.
 Women also played a major role in the literacy campaign.
 Like the Cuban example, about 60% of the brigadistas were female and such a title made the women feel a sense of belonging and equalization in the revolutionary process of their country.
 Lastly, due to the great success of the campaign, Nicaragua made a substantial contribution in finding solutions for the eradication of illiteracy worldwide.
-In September 1980, UNESCO awarded Nicaragua with the Nadezhda K. Krupskaya award for its successful literacy campaign.
+In September 1980, UNESCO awarded Nicaragua with the Nadezhda K. Krupskaya award for the success of its literacy campaign.
 This was followed by the literacy campaigns of 1982, 1986, 1987, 1995 and 2000, all of which were also awarded by UNESCO.

+Criticism

+A 1994 paper published in Development in Practice called into question the reported success of the literacy crusade.
+The authors did a follow-up of several women graduates of the crusade.
+It found that a decade later, a significant portion of them were no longer able to read or write; and that of those who could, the majority of them had previously attended formal schooling as children for several years.
+It notes however through anecdotal reports that the literary campaign might have had other positive impacts related to numeracy and maternal education.
+Much of the educational materials used in the campaign were political, making the campaign subject to criticism as being a means for the Sandinista government to indoctrinate the population.